pgbackrest/pgbackrest/INSTALL.md

 ```
 #### general section

-The `general` section defines settings that are shared between all operations.
+The `general` section defines settings that are shared between multiple operations.

 ##### buffer-size